About EAN Guidelines for Neurologists

 - Practice variation (non-harmonized best-practices among the European countries)

 - Uncertainty or controversy about best practice (due to new evidence or lack of evidence)

-Once EAN’s priority topics are selected, a Call for Conducting Guidelines on Priority Topics will be opened to invite members of the EAN community to submit a proposal and undertake the development of full clinical practice guidelines.
+An Invitation for Conducting Guidelines on Priority Topics will be sent to the relevant Scientific Panels to undertake the development of full clinical practice guidelines.

 |December 2021 – January 2022||Call for Topics|

 |January 2022 – May 2022||Evaluation Period by GPG, SC, and Board (Priority Ranking)|

 |June 2022||Announcement of Results|

 |June 2022 – July 2022||Invitation for Conducting Guidelines on Priority Topics (Scientific Panels)|